-You can convert a task to a milestone within your software, but this will remove any duration or labor assigned.
+You can convert a task to a milestone within your software, but this will remove any assigned duration or labor.
 It will also only work if the task is scheduled to start and end on the same day.
-Otherwise, you will have to modify the dates assigned.
+Otherwise, you will have to modify the assigned dates.
 You can also convert a milestone into a task by changing the task type and adjusting the duration and labor effort.

 Milestones can also act as mile markers on long projects.
 For instance, let’s say you have a year-long project to complete a new product release.
 We can assume that the work effort is estimated to be fairly steady throughout the entire project.
-This means that at the 3-month mark, the project should be 25% complete, at the 6-month mark it should be 50% complete, and at the 9-month mark, it should be 75% complete.
+This means that, at the three-month mark, the project should be 25% complete, at the six-month mark it should be 50% complete, and at the nine-month mark, it should be 75% complete.

 But with milestones, you can easily move away from the task level and see the overall progress more clearly.
 Plus, regularly communicating the milestones you’ve met is a great way to gain trust and keep stakeholders updated on their investments even before the project is completed.